-If improvements are not subsequently made, further action, to avoid a PEx, may include a 6-12 week placement in the TDA Support Centre (KS3), alternative external provision (KS4) and/or a referral to the Local Authority Behaviour Panel who meet weekly to discuss strategies and support to help students avoid a PEx.
+If improvements are not subsequently made, further action, to avoid a permanent exclusion, may include a 6-12 week placement in the Walford Centre (KS3), alternative external provision (KS4) and/or a referral to the Local Authority Behaviour Panel who meet weekly to discuss strategies and support to help students avoid a permanent exclusion.

-Should it be felt that the student would make a successful transition to another mainstream school, then parents/carers will be offered a Managed Move, as an alternative to a PEx.
+Should it be felt that the student would make a successful transition to another mainstream school, then parents/carers will be offered a Managed Move, as an alternative to a permanent exclusion.
 This will be facilitated either within the Thomas Deacon Education Trust (TDET) or to a school outside of the Trust, supported by the Local Authority.